gephi/gephi-toolkit/README.md

 Yes that is possible if the plug-in doesn’t depend on something not included in the Toolkit, for instance the UI.
 If that happens, it is likely that the plug-in has been divided in several modules, and in that case one need only the core and can exclude the UI.
 Consult this [HowTo](https://github.com/gephi/gephi/wiki/How-to-use-plug-ins-with-the-Toolkit) page to know how to extract the plugin JARs from the NBM file.
 Once you have the JARs, include them in your project’s classpath, in addition of the Gephi Toolkit.

+### Can it depends on a development version of Gephi?

+Yes, either a snapshot or a locally built version.

+To build it based on your own locally-built Gephi do the following:

+- Build Gephi from its own repository normally (`mvn clean install`)
+- This should have installed or overwritten all modules artefacts within your local Maven directory, usually `$USERHOME/.m2`
+- Rebuild the toolkit, making sure to depend on the Gephi's version you just built

 ## License